 Skip to content

-$150 self-pay promotion is only available for appointments scheduled during the window of November 13-30.
+Patients who meet this criteria are also encouraged to speak with their provider to determine if they qualify for insurance-covered screenings.
+Those screenings would be outside of this current $150 self-pay opportunity. $150 self-pay promotion is only available for appointments scheduled during the window of November 1-30, 2025.
 Patient must pay over the phone when scheduling.

 lung_cancer_diagram